 - Graduate Teacher Certificate (GTC) - offers graduate students at the University of Michigan (Ann Arbor campus) an opportunity to document professional development as college-level instructors and prepare for a faculty job search.

-- Postdoctoral Short Course on College Teaching in Science and Engineering - This course prepares advanced postdoctoral scholars from a variety of disciplines in the sciences and engineering to teach effectively as future faculty members
+- Postdoctoral Short Course on College Teaching in STEM - This course prepares advanced postdoctoral scholars from a variety of disciplines in the sciences and engineering to teach effectively as future faculty members

 Icons assembled from images at www.freepik.com, www.freepik.es, www.freeiconspng.com, and Wikimedia Commons.